slatedocs/slate/source/includes/_collecting_funds.md

 **Related Events**

 The "collection.received" event is triggered whenever you receive funds from a user.
 You can configure a web link to receive notifications whenever this event occurs.
 This will allow you to respond automatically whenever you receive funds.
 See our [Webhooks API](#webhooks) documentation for more information.

+The "collectionrequest.status.changed" event is triggered whenever the status of your collection request changes, for example if a collection is received in response to your collection request, or if the collection request fails or expires.
+You can configure a web link to receive notifications whenever this event occurs.
+This will allow you to respond automatically to updates made to your collection request.
+See our [Webhooks API](#webhooks) documentation for more information.